ppfeufer/aa-forum/CONTRIBUTING.md

 Please make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at https://developers.eveonline.com before submitting any pull requests.

+### Commits

+Commit headers should be short (not longer than 70 characters) and precise.
+Use the commit body for a more detailed explanation of the commit.

+Commit headers should be prefixed to state what kind of commit it is.

+- `[FEATURE] Foobar` When a new feature is introduced
+- `[ADDED] Foobar` When something is added to the code base to enhance existing functions
+- `[REMOVED] Foobar` When something is removed, like deprecated or unused code
+- `[FIX] Foobar` For bug fixes or fixes in general.
+Ideally followed by an issue ID
+- `[CHANGE] Foobar` When Code or appearance has been changed that doesn't fit in any of the other categories.
+Usually for changes in templates or optimisations in the Python code itself

 ### Test Coverage